2000 Atlantic hurricane season: Tropical Storm Chris

 A tropical wave exited the west coast of Africa on August 12.
 Although large amounts of deep convection accompanied the system, it was displaced from the poorly defined center.
 Over the next few days, convection consolidated and by 1200 UTC on August 17, the system began as Tropical Depression Six, while centered about 690 mi east of the Lesser Antilles.
-Outflow was initially limited due to light wind shear, though the depression was forecast to become a strong tropical storm by August 20.
-It was "highly surprising" to the National Hurricane Center that the depression did not immediately begin to intensify, despite warm sea surface temperatures and light wind shear.
 Because of a burst in deep convection, as well as satellite imagery estimating winds of 40 mph, the depression strengthened into Tropical Storm Chris at 1200 UTC on August 18.
 Upon becoming a tropical storm, Chris attained its peak intensity with winds of 40 mph and a minimum barometric pressure of 1008 mbar.
-Because wind shear was believed to be weak, further intensification seemed very likely.
-Unexpectedly, Chris weakened back to a tropical depression by 1800 UTC on August 18, after having been a tropical storm for only six hours.
+Chris weakened back to a tropical depression by 1800 UTC on August 18, after having been a tropical storm for only six hours.
 However, the National Hurricane Center operationally held Chris at tropical storm intensity until early on the following day.
 Convection was nearly non-existent early on August 19, though there were a few small bursts in convection.
-Later that day, a reconnaissance aircraft flight into the storm found no circulation, while a QuikSCAT pass indicated an open wave.
+Later that day, a reconnaissance aircraft flight into the storm found no circulation.
 As a result, Chris dissipated while east of the northernmost Leeward Islands at 1200 UTC on August 19.